yokai-php/batch-src/docs/docs/core-concepts/job-with-children.rst

 Job with children
 ============================================================

-| One of the goal of this library is to allow reusability of code.
+| One of the goals of this library is to allow reusability of code.
 | Whenever you built a ``Job``, you will ask yourself: "Am I doing this somewhere else?".
 | If the answer is "yes", you should be tempted to reuse the job entirely.